HigherOrderCO/Bend/README.md

 let result = (+ 1 2); (* result 2)
 ```

-The use term inline clones of some value to the next term:
+The `use` term inlines clones of some value to the next term:
 ```rs
 use result = (+ 1 2); (* result result)